Are you planning on going to Japan for the first time?

 Well, yes, I believe that all this exists – and particularly fruits were really expensive – about three to four times the price you pay in Europe.

-However, food in the sense of things you are eating on a daily basis in order not to starve were – again – surprisingly reasonably priced if not cheap.
+However, food in the sense of things you are eating on a daily basis in order not to starve was – again – surprisingly reasonably priced if not cheap.

-I’m only emphasizing that I actually wasn’t on a gourmet trip to explain that I didn’t look for fancy Michelin-star decorated restaurants.
-Because taste and quality-wise, each and every food shack in Japan is prime quality.
+I’m only emphasizing that I actually wasn’t on a gourmet trip.
+Hence, I wasn’t looking for fancy Michelin-star-decorated restaurants.
+Because taste and quality-wise, each and every food shack in Japan is of prime quality.

 Therefore, eating in Japan can be delicious and quite cheap at the same time.

 Firstly, there are all those konbinis, convenience stores like 7/11 or family mart to be found at basically each corner; and convenient they are.

 Obviously, you can buy all sorts of dry snacks like crisps and cookies as well as a great variety of soft drinks but also beer and wine, and even sake.

 A small snack normally costs less than 150 Yen and a complete meal not more than 500 to 600 Yen.